MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 - The aging periods will not be reduced to less than zero.

-You can mark this option only if you didn’t mark Age Unapplied Credit Amounts in the Receivables Management Setup window.
+You can mark this option only if you didn't mark Age Unapplied Credit Amounts in the Receivables Management Setup window.

-Use the multicurrency versions of the Receivables Management customer statements to print statements in your customer’s currency.
+Use the multicurrency versions of the Receivables Management customer statements to print statements in your customer's currency.
 If you conduct business with customers in multiple currencies, you can print statements that include a subtotal for each currency with activity by marking Include Multicurrency Info in the Posting Setup window.

-If you’re using national accounts, you can print consolidated statements or individual customer statements.
+If you're using national accounts, you can print consolidated statements or individual customer statements.
 If you mark Consolidated National Account and leave Individual Child Statements unmarked, only one statement will be printed for each national account.
 Parent and all child documents will be